salaboy/from-monolith-to-k8s/workshop.md

 <details>
   <summary>Make the application fail to see how incidents are reported into Camunda Operate (Click to Expand)</summary>

 When things go wrong, you want to find out as soon as possible.
-In Version 2 of the application, when you were observing the events emitted by the application, if something went wrong, events might never arrived, but in Version 3, because you are orchestrating the interactions, if something goes wrong with a service, the workflow engine can quickly notify you back so not only technical people is aware of the problem.
+In Version 2 of the application, when you were observing the events emitted by the application, if something went wrong, events might never arrive, but in Version 3, because you are orchestrating the interactions, if something goes wrong with a service, the workflow engine can quickly notify you so technical and non-technical people alike are aware of the problem.

 In this short section, you will make the `Agenda Service` fail by sending a payload that you know that will generate an exception.

-In the application submit a proposal with the following values:
+In the application, submit a proposal with the following values:

 <img src="workshop-imgs/85-submit-fail-proposal.png" alt="Cluster Details" width="700px">